-- Keyboard: in addition to alphabetical order, you can choose QWERTY or AZERTY key layout for keyboards. - Active waypoints mode: Basic (fixed active WPT file + autoload it at start) or Advanced (first WPT opened will be de active and it will not be autoloaded at start). (+info) - Reload data when restarting: Load same data which was loaded when closed application last time. - Draw map corners: Show frames of available maps on navigation window. - Resume navigation at start: Propose same destination which was set when closed application last time. - Lane info (onroad): In roads with several lanes, a representation will inform about the correct lane to take.
+- Keyboard: in addition to alphabetical order, you can choose QWERTY or AZERTY key layout for keyboards. - Active waypoints mode: Basic (fixed active WPT file + autoload it at start) or Advanced (first WPT opened will be de active and it will not be autoloaded at start). (+info) - Reload data when restarting: Load same data which was loaded when closed application last time. - Draw map corners: Show frames of available maps on navigation window. - Zoom with double click. - Hide zoom buttons: show or hide on-screen zoom+/zoom- buttons which are located at map's visualization window. - Resume navigation at start: Propose same destination which was set when closed application last time.

+Lane info (onroad): In roads with several lanes, a representation will inform about the correct lane to take.

-Note: 10q2 Vmaps or higher are required.
+Note: 10g2 Vmaps or higher are required.

-- Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'Onroad'. - Antialias: technology to draw smoother lines in vector maps. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad. - Minimum moving speed: field which fixes the minimum speed considered movement.
+- Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'Onroad'. - Antialias: technology to draw smoother lines in vector maps. - Seabed areas: By applying this option, only depth contours are displayed. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad. - Minimum moving speed: field which fixes the minimum speed considered movement.
 Speeds under this value won't be counted as movements (will be considered as 0 km/h).